List of recurring The Simpsons characters: Squeaky-Voiced Teen

-Steve Mobbs

-Steve Mobbs (voiced by Hank Azaria) was the founder of Mapple and is a parody of Steve Jobs.
-He appeared in "Mypods and Broomsticks".
-When Mobbs was giving an announcement, Bart made a prank and made it look like he was insulting his customers.

-He also appears in "A Tree Grows in Springfield" where he is dead and shows off the MyPad in heaven.
-Steve Mobbs' death is a reference to when Steve Jobs died.

 Superintendent Chalmers

 Superintendent Garibaldi "Gary" Chalmers (voiced by Hank Azaria) is the superintendent of Springfield's school district.
 He first appears in the episode "Whacking Day".
 Chalmers is strict and humorless, with a short temper and low tolerance for disorder or rule-breaking.
+He is also the father of Shauna Chalmers.

-Whenever he visits Springfield Elementary, some sort of disaster strikes.
+Whenever Chalmers visits Springfield Elementary, some sort of disaster strikes.
 He produces extreme anxiety in Principal Skinner, who offers increasingly improbable excuses for the problems.
 As a running gag, despite his antipathy towards Skinner and his initial skepticism, Chalmers will still wind up accepting Skinner's desperate explanations.

-Chalmers is known for throwing open the doors to the room and bellowing "SKINNER!!!", to which Skinner stammers "S-Superintendent Chalmers!"
+Chalmers is known for throwing open the doors to the room and bellowing "Seymour!" or "Skinner!", to which Skinner stammers "S-Superintendent Chalmers!"
 His catchphrase has caused some paranoia in Skinner (as seen in "Lisa's Date with Density").
 On a few occasions, he says Skinner's name this way when absolutely nothing has gone wrong, implying that he either pronounces Skinner's name this way by habit, or does it on purpose to scare him.
 In "Homer and Lisa Exchange Cross Words", he even pronounces the words "skimmer" and "dinner" in a similar manner to Skinner's name, who mistakes it as Chalmers wanting his attention.

 However, Chalmers does on at least two occasions show a fondness for Skinner.
 In "The Debarted", both Skinner and Chalmers are lost in the foam of a massive explosion resulting from the mixture of Mentos and Diet Coke, he screams Skinner's name and upon not receiving an answer, says it again in a softer manner.
 Skinner then replies to which Chalmers tells him in a frightened voice, "Don't ever scare me like that again."

-In "How Munched is That Birdie in the Window?", when Edna uses a pigeon to taunt Skinner about how much better her life is without him, Chalmers shows compassion for Skinner and even offers his friendship, but unfortunately, Edna reveals that she had an affair with Chalmers, leaving Skinner angry and forcing Chalmers to flee.
-In "Lisa Simpson, This Isn't Your Life", it is revealed that Chalmers has nothing personal against Skinner and that he is aware that the antics within the school are a result of the students' reckless nature and the teachers' indifference, but he can only scold Skinner because he would have to face the ire of the parents or of the teachers' union if he tries to chastise anyone other than Skinner, not wishing to scold Groundskeeper Willie because he likes him.
+In "How Munched is That Birdie in the Window?", when Edna uses a pigeon to taunt Skinner about how much better her life is without him, Chalmers shows compassion for Skinner until Edna reveals that she had an affair with Chalmers, leaving Skinner angry and forcing Chalmers to flee.
+In "Lisa Simpson, This Isn't Your Life", it is revealed that Chalmers has nothing personal against Skinner and that he is aware that the antics within the school are a result of the students' reckless nature and the teachers' indifference, but scolds Skinner because he would have to face the ire of the parents or of the teachers' union otherwise, and because he likes Groundskeeper Willie.